puppetlabs/puppet-docs/source/puppet/4.10/services_agent_windows.markdown

 You can also specify a different user when installing Puppet.
 To do this, install via the command line and [specify the required MSI properties][msiproperties] (`PUPPET_AGENT_ACCOUNT_USER`, `PUPPET_AGENT_ACCOUNT_PASSWORD`, and `PUPPET_AGENT_ACCOUNT_DOMAIN`).

 Puppet agent's user can be a local or domain user.
-If this user isn't already a local administrator, the Puppet installer will add it to the `Administrators` group.
-The installer will also grant [Logon as Service](http://msdn.microsoft.com/en-us/library/ms813948.aspx) to the user.
+If this user isn't already a local administrator, the Puppet installer adds it to the `Administrators` group.
+The installer also grants [Logon as Service](http://msdn.microsoft.com/en-us/library/ms813948.aspx) to the user.

 ## Managing systems with Puppet agent